mattrubin/AppDotNet/README.md

 The library and its submodules require [ARC](http://en.wikipedia.org/wiki/Automatic_Reference_Counting), and have been developed using Xcode 4.5 and above.

+Other framework dependencies are:
+* CoreLocation.framework
+* SystemConfiguration.framework
+* (on iOS): MobileCoreServices.framework

 ## License

 This code is distributed under the terms and conditions of the MIT license.